ricardoues/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial, which appears in code cell #19 in the file `./P4.ipynb`.
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial, which appears in code cell #21 in the file `./P4.ipynb`.
 I tried other methods such as Isotonic Regression but its performance was worse than the 2nd order polynomial, that is why I used lane lines with a 2nd order polynomial.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in cell code 23# through 25# in my IPython Notebook in `./P4.ipynb`.
+I did this in cell code 22# in the IPython file `./P4.ipynb`.
 I used the following formula that mentions in the videos.

 ![alt text][radius_curvature]